Gndr, Sexuality, & Wms Stdies (GSWS)

 GSWS 4050.
 Topics In: GSWS Senior Seminar.
 3 Credits.

 Advanced discussion-based, interdisciplinary approaches to the study of topics in the field.
 Representative topics: Feminist Media Studies; Feminist Theory in Historical Perspective; Gender, Sexuality and the Law.
 May be repeated for credit with different content.
 Topics vary by offering; periodic offering at intervals that may exceed four years.
-Prerequisites: GSWS 1500; six additional hours in GSWS; Gender, Sexuality, & Women's Studies major or minor, Sexuality & Gender Identity Studies minor.
+Prerequisites: GSWS 1010 or GSWS 1500; six additional hours in GSWS; Gender, Sexuality, & Women's Studies major or minor or Sexuality & Gender Identity Studies minor.

 GSWS 4990.
 Special Topics.
 1-18 Credits.